Queensland Academies | The High School of Choice for Gifted Students

 Students at Queensland Academies are enrolled in the International Baccalaureate Diploma Programme, which is an internationally recognised curriculum designed to prepare students for the demands of university study.
 Its philosophy is student centred and fosters critical thinking, social responsibility, and international awareness through a holistic and enquiring educational approach.

 Students at each campus choose subjects from six categories, which include studies in language and literature, a second language, sciences, arts, mathematics, and society based studies.
 Students must choose three or four of these subjects to study at a higher than standard level too.
-To see a table of what’s on offer at each campus click here.

 The International Baccalaureate Programme also has three mandatory core subjects that are not offered in regular high schools.
 These subjects are designed to broaden and enhance the student’s learning capacity and thought processes, and are as follows: